How to Plan for and Merge Two or More websites

 Identifying the Dominant Domain

-Since your organization has several websites, it could be argued that one domain with the stronger website and SEO authority will be more successful than another one is.
-However during a merger, acquisition or consolidation of older sites into one, this may not make business sense or adhere to the goals of the stakeholders, and one brand may have more value then the other regardless of the domain authority.
+Since your organization has several websites, it could be argued that one domain with stronger website and SEO authority will be more successful than another when merging websites.
+However, during a merger, acquisition, or consolidation of older sites into one, this may not always make business sense or align with stakeholder goals, as one brand may hold more value than another regardless of domain authority.

-Conducting a Content Audit and Proposing a Web Content Strategy
+Conducting a Content Audit Before Merging Websites and Proposing a Web Content Strategy

 There used to be a time, in the early days of the internet, when websites would rank depending on the number of times they would list a specific keyword.
 This time’s gone.
 Now, having duplicate content leads to SEO penalties.
 With this in mind, web strategists and information architects intending to merge sites must rework content to prevent duplicates.
 We usually prefer working with the marketing department to understand the direction the organization intends to go with the web design.
 It requires an audit of all content across all websites, reworking navigational hierarchy, revising taxonomies and categories.
 This is also a good time to propose a new content strategy for level of reading, voice and tone, SEO and content governance.